 - Medicare expansion of telehealth services and virtual visits to increase access and meet patient needs due to the Public Health Emergency created by COVID-19

-- waiver of the requirement that patients have a three-day hospital stay before entering a nursing home, in order to clear hospital resources for more critically ill patients
+- waiver of the requirement that patients have a 3-day hospital stay before entering a nursing home to clear hospital resources for more critically ill patients

-- While Medicare premiums and deductibles have increased across the board in 2020, there are other ways you could save money.
-The closure of the donut hole in Medicare Part D will reduce your share of prescription drug costs.
+- While Medicare premiums and deductibles have increased across the board in 2021, there are other ways you can save money.

-- Finally, as the nation battles the public health emergency caused by the 2019 novel coronavirus, you won’t have to worry about additional costs for testing, treatment, or vaccinations when they become available.
+- As the nation continues to battle the public health emergency caused by COVID-19, you won’t have to worry about additional costs for testing, treatment, or vaccinations as they become available.